oxidecomputer/humility/README.md

 Under the hood, this listens for packets from the Hubris `udpbroadcast` task, which includes MAC address and image ID (checked for compatibility).

-(On macOS, it is mandatory to specify the interface, e.g. `humility rpc --listen -ien0`)
+When listening, it is mandatory to specify the interface (e.g. `humility rpc --listen -i en0` on MacOS).

+To call all targets that match an archive, `--listen` can be combined with `--call`

 ### `humility sensors`